Atchison Trolley Tours

 Atchison, Kansas 66002

-This reporter took the Haunted Trolley Tour and made the
+This reporter first took the Haunted Trolley Tour in 2004.

 The Haunted Trolley Tour changes from year to year and

 different locations are visited.
 A tour guide said they could do three